otrv4/otrv4/otrv4.md

 This assumes that the client is initialized with the allowed versions (3 and/or 4).

-There are thirdteen events an OTRv4 client must handle (for version 3 messages, please refer to the previous OTR protocol document):
+There are thirteen events an OTRv4 client must handle (for version 3 messages, please refer to the previous OTR protocol document.
+The only state where OTRv3 messages are taken into account is the `START` state):

 * Received messages:
   * Plaintext without the whitespace tag